Everything you need to know about debt

-You can find out more about debt relief orders and apply at an approved debt adviser such as the Citizen’s Advice Bureau.
+You can find out more about debt relief orders and apply at an approved debt adviser such as Citizens Advice.

 If you’re unable to pay off your debts you can apply for bankruptcy.
 Bankruptcy is a court order that declares you legally unable to repay your debts.
 This step is a last resort and should only be taken after you’ve explored all other debt consolidation options and sought professional advice.
 If you are declared bankrupt you are obliged to follow bankruptcy restrictions, your assets may be used by the court to deal with creditors and your credit record will suffer long-term damage.

 You can apply for bankruptcy online at www.gov.co.uk, and an “adjudicator” who works for the Insolvency Service will decide if you should be made bankrupt.

 A debt adviser can help you find ways to manage your debts, even if you think you have no spare money.
 Using a debt advice service can make you feel less stressed and anxious, and more in control.
 What’s more, there are plenty of free services out there – here are just a few: